 [Editor’s note: We’ve decided to take the last few days of 2018 to repost some of our favorite pieces of writing that showed up on the blog this year.
 The second piece we’re sharing is “Awkward Saint Crazy” by Adam Whipple, in which he earnestly and skillfully asks how the Church can best engage with mental illness.]

 Had my wife and I been born a hundred years ago, our lot might have been quite different.
 Our family has a history of bipolar disorder, you see.
 Mental illness was looked upon with even greater stigma in days of yore than today.
+Today, there are many studies on CBD vape juice pens and its beneficial effects on the body to help people with the physical and the mental stress.
 The canon of schoolchild literature hailing from 1850 through the 1970s is littered with characters subject to one stripe of insanity or another.
 Mr. Rochester’s first wife in Jane Eyre, Conrad’s demigod Kurtz, Boo Radley, Robert Cormier’s Adam Farmer in I Am the Cheese, Mr. Hyde, and the tragic cast of One Flew Over the Cuckoo’s Nest all come to mind.

 To be fair, this initially only suggests that insanity makes for a useful plot device (which it does), but the way in which all these authors presented their characters is telling.
 Though some of the authors stared the darkness of mental illness in the eye, the best that can often be said of the characters is that they are anti-heroes.
 Even Arthur “Boo” Radley, in To Kill a Mockingbird, is presented as a hidden mark of family shame—an accurate depiction of a common situation, if truth be told.
 Our understanding of mental vagaries during those past eras was marked by fear and loathing.